iPlantCollaborativeOpenSource/irods_connection_counter/README.md

 -t to generate a total aggregate file of all logs parsed

 #Example
-python parser.py . -o all -z -t --hours -i "joseph"
+python parser.py . -o all -t --hours -i "joseph"

 This will run the log parser on the current working directory.
 All .log files found have output generated in the "all" directory.
-We want zeroes to be placed at times where no connections occurred, we want the resolution to be in hours, and we want to ignore user "joseph."
+We want the resolution to be in hours, and we want to ignore user "joseph"

 #Output